Bio

 Photograph by Kori Price Photography

-She has shown her work nationally and internationally, including in Mexico City, Mexico, Bogotá, Colombia, Asheville, North Carlolina, and Richmond, Virginia.
+Snyder has shown her work nationally and internationally, including in Mexico City, Mexico, Bogotá, Colombia, Asheville, North Carlolina, and Richmond, Virginia.
+In 2024 she had solo exhibitions at Second Street Gallery in Charlottesville and Reynolds Gallery in Richmond, Virginia.
 She has a MFA from the Universidad Nacional Autonoma de México (UNAM) and a BFA in Printmaking from the Rhode Island School of Design.